 Canada Council for the Arts Molson Prizes

-Read more about the 2023 winnersWhat is this prize?
+Read more about the 2024 winnersThe prizes

 The Canada Council for the Arts Molson Prizes are awarded to two persons – one in the arts and the other in the social sciences and humanities, who have distinguished themselves by their outstanding achievements.
 The prizes are intended to encourage ongoing contributions to Canada's cultural and intellectual heritage.